JsonBravo/Space-Object-Alias-Mapping/README.md

 ## APPROACH
 Below is a summary of the FILES created and the steps taken to build up and create the final synonym file:

-1) FILE - **`AstroCatelogues.xlsx`**: Wrangled some starting "seed aliases" from various online sources into a spreadsheet. (used at a later step)
+1) DATA FILE - **`AstroCatelogues.xlsx`**: Wrangled some starting "seed aliases" from various online sources into a spreadsheet. (used at a later step)

-2) FILE - **`simbad_alias_search.py`**: Wrote the "simbad_alias_search.py" script to manage pulling all aliases (identifiers) of a given space object name from the SIMBAD database using astroquery using my own queue system.
+2) METHOD FILE - **`simbad_alias_search.py`**: Wrote the "simbad_alias_search.py" script to manage pulling all aliases (identifiers) of a given space object name from the SIMBAD database using astroquery using my own queue system.

-3) FILE - **`soam_class.py`**: Wrote the "soam_class.py" to help build up / connect up all the fractured alias associations found in the seed data `AstroCatelogues.xlsx` as well as the SIMBAD database
+3) CLASS FILE - **`soam_class.py`**: Wrote the "soam_class.py" to help build up / connect up all the fractured alias associations found in the seed data `AstroCatelogues.xlsx` as well as the SIMBAD database

 **Examples of a SOAM data structure:**